 - Collect as much information as you can and then talk to teachers and parents.
 Do not act rashly, try to understand the situation better.
-Now that the situation is being looked at, it will most likely get resolved.

 - Give the situation a few weeks to resolve.
-In rare cases, the teacher and parent may not be helpful.
+In some cases, the teacher and parent may not be helpful.
 If this is the case, then moving the child to a different school may be the only option, with a more friendly and proactive approach towards the issue.
 There are few things as toxic as bullying to the health and wellbeing of a child or teenager.

 The Solution to Cyberbullying

 In a world where digital technology is becoming more and more prevalent, parents and guardians have an added responsibility to pay heed to the dangers.
 This means being proactive and restricting access to devices as well as putting strict parental controls on all technology, depending on the age and personality of the child or student.
 Access can and should be restricted, with set times and monitoring of what is viewed and not viewed.
-There is no need to sit back and let children and students live their lives in a cyber world just because the technology is becoming ubiquitous.
+There is no need to sit back and let children and students live their lives in a cyber world just because technology is becoming ubiquitous.

-However, the best approach remains a face to face and engaging collaboration between parents of both the bully and the bullied, with the school acting as a mediator.
+However, the best approach remains a face-to-face and engaging collaboration between parents of both the bully and the bullied, with the school acting as a mediator.
 Strong social ties are also of the utmost importance in any community and in the mental and emotional makeup of the individuals within this community.